shrey802/unixchange/README.md

 This repository contains a web app that is in the development stage.
 This is my first project & I'm thinking of building the MVP first (p0 features) and then adding more features and do improvements.

 # Tech stack used -
-React js, Firebase Web (Firestore, Storage, Authentication, Hosting[at the end]), CSS, Vite. <br/>
+React js, Firebase Web (Firestore, Storage, Authentication, Realtime Database, Hosting[at the end]), CSS, Vite. <br/>
 ANALYSIS platform:- Deepsource (Static analysis platform to help you write good code) > (https://deepsource.com/)

 # What is unixchange?
--> A place to exchange your stuff (literally anything)!
+-> An e-commerce marketplace!

 # Features built-
 -> Edit profile. <br />